rkdud007/blog/content/blog/born-to-run.md

 <img src="/images/free-dom.png" alt="free-dom" width="300" >

 It didn't mean I am free.
 It’s more that what I live for is to gain true freedom — in that sense, I’m not free because I’m obsessed with it.
 Eren Yeager is called 自由の奴隷 (slave of freedom).
 But I wonder — does he regret any decision he had to make?
 No. Even if he could go back, would he make the same decisions?
 Yes.
 What he lived for was to gain freedom, and that was the meaning of his life.
 He tried his very best with the limited information he had at the time.
 As humans, if we are passionate about something, it’s natural to become obsessed (ideally at a healthy level).
 I believe that’s what makes life colorful and unique.
+And that's what keeps us alive.